OCHA-DAP/pa-anticipatory-action/analyses/ssd/flood_trigger/ssd_floodscan_rubkonafangak.md

 df_floodscan_rub['mean_rolling']=df_floodscan_rub.sort_values('time')[f"mean_{bound_col}"].rolling(10,min_periods=10).mean()
 ```

 From the graph below we can see quite a different pattern in Rubkona than in Bentiu alone.
 A small part of the county gets flooded almost every year around June.
+Later on, we will see that this annual flooding occurs in the south-west of Rubkona.

 Moroever, we do see the flooding of 2007/2008 as well, but this was relatively small compared to the flooding in 2014/2015.
 Wheras in 2014 Bentiu saw less flooding during 2014 compared to 2007.

 ```R magic_args="-i df_floodscan_rub -w 40 -h 20 --units cm"